 The transition to at-home work that has taken place during Covid has led many firms to question whether they need their staff to be physically present in the office.
 Companies that would never have typically trusted their employees to work remotely have spent a year or longer with an entirely remote workforce.
 Investments in technology have been made, and new routines developed.

-With the requirement for at home work starting to ease, firms are now facing a choice regarding the extent to which at-home work should be embraced – whether to require all employees to return to the office, or whether some hybrid is possible.
+With the requirement for work at home starting to ease, firms are now facing a choice regarding the extent to which at-home work should be embraced – whether to require all employees to return to the office, or whether some hybrid is possible.
 This article explores some key considerations associated with hybrid works – combining some elements of work from home with in-person work.

 Benefits of hybrid work